Coherent modeling of longitudinal causal effects on binary outcomes: Framework and problem description

-The SNMMs are often used for analysis of dynamic treatment regimes, where a dynamic regime is one in which a subject's treatment choice $A_k$ depends on the intermediate responses up to that point $\bar{L}_k$.
+SNMMs are often used for analysis of dynamic treatment regimes, where a dynamic regime is one in which a subject's treatment choice $A_k$ depends on the intermediate responses up to that point $\overline{L}_k$ and previous treatment history $\overline{A}_{k-1}$.
 In fact, under sequentially ignorability \eqref{eqn:seq_igno_2time} and the positivity assumption \eqref{eqn:positivity}, the so-called g-null hypothesis

-is equivalent to all the contrasts in \eqref{eqn:snmm} being equal 0, where $\mathbb{G}$ denotes the set of all generalized treatment regimes consisting of all non-dynamic and dynamic treatment regimes \citep{robins1994correcting}.
+is equivalent to all the contrasts in \eqref{eqn:snmm} being equal to 0, where $\mathbb{G}$ denotes the set of all generalized treatment regimes consisting of all non-dynamic and dynamic treatment regimes \citep{robins1994correcting}.
 This statement holds regardless of the specific modeling assumptions placed on \eqref{eqn:snmm}, since the SNMMs are guaranteed to be correctly specified under the g-null.

-\begin{remark} An alternative way to avoid the null paradox is to place modeling assumptions on the \emph{marginal} potential outcomes $g\{E[Y(\bar{a}_K)]\}$, resulting in the marginal structural model (MSM) \citep{robins2000marginal2}.
-Compared with the MSM, the SNMM has the following important advantages: (a) it can detect violation of the g-null while the MSM can only detect violation of the static regime null that $\mathcal{H}_{0,static}: E[Y(\bar{a}_K)] = E[Y] \text{ for all } \bar{a}_K$; (b) it can model effect modification by time-dependent covariates and thus can be used for estimation of the optimal treatment regime \citep{robins2004optimal}. \end{remark}